 The wealth generated by Zouches would not become Rob’s personal fortune.
 Instead, after reinvesting in the businesses, Zouches had to cover a large proportion of the cost of dismantling Burak’s criminal network.

 The model Rob adopted was akin to private equity companies that own many businesses, supporting and restructuring them to create value and long-term success.
 Some of the key people assisting Rob to achieve this are noted below.

-Sir William Shields (54) – Special Advisor
+Sir William Shields (54) – Special Advisor and Chairman

 - Sir William was introduced to Rob by MI5 as someone MI5 wanted involved to both provide guidance as well watch over proceedings, akin to a non-executive director.

 - A former CEO of two medium sized international companies (one in real estate, one in logistics) brought in as a turn around specialist.
 He was very successful leaving both companies in capable hands upon his departure and both companies continue to thrive.
 He had worked up to those positions as a group strategist at a major conglomerate before becoming the head of sizeable operational divisions at that same organisation.
 Sir William started working life at a highly reputable consultancy.